The Universal Askey-Wilson Algebra and DAHA of Type $(C_1^{\vee},C_1)$: The universal Askey--Wilson algebra

-We are going to display a basis for the $\F$-vector space $\Delta_q$.
-Two such bases can be found in \cite[Theorems~4.1,~7.5]{uaw}, but these are not suited for our present purpose.
-To obtain a suitable basis we work with the following presentation of $\Delta_q$.
+We are going to display a~basis for the $\mathbb F$-vector space $\Delta_q$.
+Two such bases can be found in~\cite[Theorems~4.1,~7.5]{uaw}, but these are not suited for our present purpose.
+To obtain a~suitable basis we work with the following presentation of $\Delta_q$. \begin{Proposition} The $\mathbb F$-algebra $\Delta_q$ is presented by generators and relations in the following way.
+The generators are $A$, $B$, $C$, $\Omega$, $\alpha$, $\beta$, $\gamma$.
+The relations assert that each of $\Omega$, $\alpha$, $\beta$, $\gamma$ is central and